 Fabry disease is inherited in a X-linked manner.
-This refers to the location of the gene for the enzyme alpha-galactosidase A, which is found on the X chromosome.
-The X and Y chromosomes, two of the 23 pairs of chromosomes in the human body, among many other functions determine the sex of an individual.
+This refers to the location of the GLA gene (Fabry gene) mutation/defect on the X chromosome.
+The X and Y chromosomes, two of the 23 pairs of chromosomes in the body, among many other functions, determine the sex of an individual.
 Females have two X chromosomes.
 Males have one X chromosome and one Y chromosome.

-Affected males pass their one affected X chromosome to all of their daughters.
-In this way, all daughters of affected males are considered "obligate carriers" of the gene for Fabry disease.
+Fabry affected males pass their X chromosome to all of their daughters.
+In this way, all daughters of affected males will have the gene for Fabry disease.
 This is assuming paternity is not of concern.

-Affected males do not pass the Fabry disease gene to any of their sons; sons receive their father's Y chromosome and therefore, a son cannot inherit Fabry disease from an affected father.
+Affected males do not pass the Fabry disease gene to any of their sons.
+Sons receive their father's Y chromosome and cannot inherit Fabry disease from their father.

-Every time a carrier female has a child, there is a 50% chance that she will pass her affected X chromosome to the child, and a 50% chance that she will pass her normal X chromosome to the child.
-This means that there is a 50% chance that every daughter born to a carrier female will inherit the affected X chromosome and will be a carrier (and possibly symptomatic/affected) for Fabry disease.
-There is a 50% chance that every son born to a carrier female will inherit his mother's affected X chromosome, and will therefore, be affected with Fabry disease.
+Every time a female with the Fabry gene has a child, there is a 50% chance that she will pass her affected X chromosome to the child, and a 50% chance that she will pass her normal X chromosome to the child.
+This means there is a 50% chance that every daughter and every son born to a female with the Fabry gene will inherit the affected X chromosome and have the Fabry gene.

 Easy Summary: Fathers pass the Fabry gene to all of their daughters ond none of their sons.
 Mothers pass the Fabry gene on average half of their children, boys and girls, but it is a random process so a mother could pass the Fabry gene to all of or none of her children or any number in between.